AaryaBC/InstaParse/README.md

 The following **additional** features are implemented:

 - [x] Displays the users username initial for profile photo with each post
+- [x] Alerts the user regarding invalid username/password or username that has already been taken

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):